vvideo/chromecast-type/README.md

 # chromecast-type
  Google Cast Web SDK does not allow you to determine the Chromecast version, but indirectly, this can be done.

- ## Types
+ ## Support
  - Chromecast 1
  - Chromecast 2
  - Chromecast 3
  - Chromecast Ultra
  - Chromecast with Google TV 4K
  - Chromecast with Google TV HD
- - Android TV with chromecast
+ - Android TV with Chromecast
  - Google Nest Hub
  - Google Nest Hub Max